-When a state adviser or any other person requests a National Executive Council member to attend their meeting in person or virtually, the National Executive Council member should provide the Request for National Office Form or National Officer Video Request Form.
-This form is submitted electronically to the Youth Leadership Manager at national headquarters.
+When a state adviser or any other person requests a National Executive Council member to attend their meeting in person or virtually, the National Executive Council member should provide the In-Person NEC Request, Virtual NEC Request, or NEC Video Request Form.
+This form is submitted electronically to the Leadership and Programs Manager at national headquarters.

-• Note: Please do not accept assignments at or make travel plans for state meetings without prior approval of the national office.
+Note: Please do not accept assignments at or make travel plans for state meetings without prior approval of the national office.
 Also, note that National Officers may not serve as STAR Events evaluators or room consultants.